erk-experimental/erk-experimental.github.io/README.md

 npm run build
 ```

 Built project can be found in the `./dist/` folder.
-Upload the contents to your hosting solution (Github Pages, Amazon S3, etc).

 ## Manage hosting and domain